Owned67/InvasivePlants/README.md

 ```

 **Properties**
-* `EnableChatMessage` Enabe/disable sending message to user when attempting to plant outside of a planter.
+* `EnableChatMessage` Enable or disable sending message to user when attempting to plant outside of a planter.
-* `ReturnItem (true/false)` Enable/disable returning seeds & clones to players when attempting to plant outside of a planter.
+* `ReturnItem` Enable or disable returning seeds & clones to players when attempting to plant outside of a planter.
 * `ItemIgnoreListShortnames (list strings)` List of item shortnames to ignore planter check for.
 * `CallOnDenyPlantHook` For developers - If you don't need this or don't know what it's for you can leave it as `false`.
 If `true` this hook will be called when a player is denied planting outside of a planter.